helins/clojure-of-things/README.md

 Complex programs benefit from being modular in order to remain extensible.
 Networking and handling various IO's will result in plenty of asynchronicity.
-Core.async can provide an pub/sub event bus and modules can subscribes to the needed topics and start the necessary goroutines.
+Core.async can provide a pub/sub event bus and modules can subscribes to the needed topics and start the necessary goroutines.
 The event bus would in itself be a top-level module requested by all other participating modules.